Use Case

 What typically matters most

-• Price and value should not be treated as identical.
+• Price and decision value must be distinguished carefully.

-• Assumptions on risk, growth, financing, taxes, and alternatives materially shape the result.
+• Assumptions on risk, growth, financing, and alternatives must be explicit.

 How the work is usually structured